-In order to be eligible to transfer, a student must have successfully completed the first two years of an osteopathic medical school curriculum accredited by COCA and be in good academic standing.
+In order to be eligible to transfer, a student must have successfully completed the first two years of an osteopathic medical school curriculum accredited by the Commission on Osteopathic College Accreditation (COCA) and be in good academic standing.
 The student must have no prior record of unsatisfactory academic performance in a course or clerkship or been found guilty of any disciplinary charge.
 This status must be confirmed in a letter from the Associate Dean of Academic Affairs at the prior school.